Serratus anterior workouts – With resistance band

 • Elbows stay straight

-• Bring your shoulders forward keep it short at the extreme point
+• Bring your shoulders forward, and keep them short at the extreme point

-The links marked with * are affiliate links belonging to the Amazon partner program.
-If you buy something through these links, I get a commission, of course there are no additional costs for you.
+The links marked with * are affiliate links from the Amazon partner program.
+If you buy something through these links, I get a commission; of course, you have no additional costs.

 References